plotly/plotly.py/doc/python/orca-management.md

 ### Overview
 This section covers the lower-level details of how plotly.py can use orca to perform static image generation.

-> Orca is no longer the recommended way to do static image export.
+> As of `plotly` version 4.9, Orca is no longer the recommended way to do static image export.
 We now recommend Kaleido, as described in the [Static Image Export](/python/static-image-export/) section .

 Please refer to the [Static Image Export](/python/static-image-export/) section for general information on creating static images from plotly.py figures.